 Those who know George will tell you that he would rather talk about you than himself.
 However, this much we have been able to learn.
 As a child he raised slugs in the kitchen sink and listened to radio dramas such as The Shadow and Ellery Queen.
 At Stanford, he was on the wrestling team and once pinned the football quarterback in an impromptu match.
 He likes music; at NYU he was part of a folk band called “The Plainsmen.”
 (He prefers Shostakovich now.)
 He likes ethnic food—sushi and dim sum.
 He’s crazy about his Persian cats: Alaric, Black Jesus, Aristotle, and Mismis.
 He’s a movie buff and for years circulated an underground guide called “Smith’s Fearless Film Review.”
 He’s a passionate subscriber to the New York Times.
 He’s a fan of A Clean Well-Lighted Place for Books and Stacy’s Bookstore.
 He’s well read in history, the classical world, politics, science, and one of his favorite genres, poetry.
 He has run in the infamous Bay to Breakers 12-K Run several times—although fully dressed—and rides his bicycle daily at the Presidio and across the Golden Gate Bridge.
-When not on a bicycle, he loves driving his 1993 Mazda Miata up and down San Francisco’s hills.
 People enjoy George’s company—his curiosity and adventuresome spirit that has taken him to distant parts of the globe and places even fewer people have been: the inner canticles of Dante’s Divine Comedy—and recently the last book in John Updike’s Rabbit series.

 Lavina Fielding Anderson (Ph.D., English, University of Washington) lives in Salt Lake City with her husband Paul, a museum exhibit designer at Brigham Young University.
 They have one son.
 She has been the editor of the Journal of Mormon History, co-editor of the Case Reports of the Mormon Alliance, current-issues editor of the Mormon Women’s Forum Quarterly, and production editor for the Review of Higher Education.
 She is a past president of the Association for Mormon Letters.
 She has been an associate editor of Dialogue: A Journal of Mormon Thought and of the Ensign magazine.
 Her books include (as editor) Chesterfield: Mormon Outpost in Idaho; (co-editor) Sisters in Spirit: Mormon Women in Historical and Cultural Perspective; Tending the Garden: Essays on Mormon Literature; (contributor) On Their Own: Widows and Widowhood in the American Southwest, 1848-1939; Religion, Feminism, and Freedom of Conscience: A Mormon/Humanist Dialogue; The Wilderness of Faith: Essays on Contemporary Mormon Thought; and Women and Authority: Re-emerging Mormon Feminism.
 She is a recipient of the Grace Fort Arrington Award for Distinguished Service from the Mormon History Association.

-Martha Sonntag Bradley is a professor in the College of Architecture and Planning and director of the Honors Program at the University of Utah, where she has received the Distinguished Teaching Award, the Student Choice Award for Excellence in Teaching, the Bennion Center Service Learning Professorship, and the honorary title of “University Professor, 1999-2000.”
+Martha Sonntag Bradley is an Associate Vice President Academic Affairs, a professor in the College of Architecture and Planning and Dean, Undergraduate Studies at the University of Utah, where she has also received the Distinguished Teaching Award, the Student Choice Award for Excellence in Teaching, the Bennion Center Service Learning Professorship, and the honorary title of “University Professor, 1999-2000.”
 She taught previously in the history department at Brigham Young University, where she received a Teaching Excellence Award.
 She has served as president of the Mormon History Association and co-editor of Dialogue: A Journal of Mormon Thought.
 Her many books include Kidnapped from that Land: The Government Raids on the Short Creek Polygamists; Four Zinas: A Story of Mothers and Daughters on the Mormon Frontier; and A History of Kane County.

 John Sillito is Archivist, Curator of Special Collections, and Professor of Libraries at Weber State University (Ogden, Utah), where he was named the Nye Honors Professor for 2001-02.
 He is the co-editor of A World We Thought We Knew: Readings in Utah History, Letters from Exile: The Correspondence of Martha Hughes Cannon, Mormon Mavericks and other volumes.